wetryingtodorock/getblock-docs/en/rpc-service/btg/json-rpc/btg_sendtoaddress.md

 ---
-title: btg:sendtoaddress \[POST\] {disallowed}
+title: btg:sendtoaddress  {disallowed} - Bitcoin Gold
-description: Send an amount to a given address.Requires wallet passphrase to be set with walletpassphrase call ifwallet is encrypted.
+description: Example code for the btg:sendtoaddress  {disallowed} json-rpc method. Сomplete guide on how to use btg:sendtoaddress  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters